NexPlayer/iOS-SDK/advanced.md

 **Returns**

 NXErrorNone if successful, or another NXError value in case of failure.
 Even if the return value indicate success, the operation may still fail later, because it completes asynchronously in the background.
-To determine actual success or failure, check theresultargument of the appropriate delegate callback method.
+To determine actual success or failure, check the result argument of the appropriate delegate callback method.

 ####  - (NXError) openFromBundle: (NSString ∗ )path

 Opens the specified local content from the application bundle.

-This is a convenience function, and is equivalent to calling NXPlayer::open:mode:subtitles:transport:startAtTime-
-:autoPlay: with a mode of NXOpenModeLocalBundle, a transport of NXTransportTypeTCP, no subtitle path, and autoPlayset toNO
+This is a convenience function, and is equivalent to calling NXPlayer::open:mode:subtitles:transport:startAtTime:autoPlay: with a mode of NXOpenModeLocalBundle, a transport of NXTransportTypeTCP, no subtitle path, and autoPlayset to NO.

 **Parameters**